MobileFirst-Platform-Developer-Center/DevCenter/_posts/2019/2019-01-25-ha-configuration-for-mfp-on-icp.md

 ### Overview

-This blog focuses on High Availability in IBM Cloud Private, especially about having Highly Available Master Nodes in the ICP topology.
+This blog post focuses on High Availability (HA) in IBM Cloud Private, especially about having Highly Available Master Nodes in the ICP topology.
 We will discuss about the **HA setup** with 3 Masters and 2 Worker Nodes topology.
-One of the three master nodes acts like a boot node here.
+One of the three master nodes act like a boot node here.
 This setup also considers having the proxy on the master nodes itself.

 ![HA Topology]({{site.baseurl}}/assets/blog/2019-01-25-ha-configuration-for-mfp-on-icp/ha-topology.png)

-Following instructions and settings are to be incoporated before setting up the ICP environment.
+Sections below discusses the instructions and settings, which are to be incoporated before setting up the ICP environment.

 ### Configuration